rondevera/jslintmate/README.markdown

 [jshint.json][jshint.json], and [jshint.yml][jshint.yml].
 To use one of these, save a copy in your project at the path you chose above.

-Options files are meant to be understood by a wide variety of tools, not just JSLintMate.
+Options files can be understood by a wide variety of tools, not just JSLintMate.
 This includes lint tools in other editors, continuous integration systems, and other automated testing systems.

 ### Deprecated: Specify global options for use across projects ###